-As you will be aware, we are currently facing the threat of a coronavirus epidemic.
+As you will be aware, we are currently facing the coronavirus epidemic.
 As a responsible business, we are thinking of possible impacts on funerals already organised and those yet to be planned in the coming weeks and months.

 We would like to provide reassurance that our commitment to caring for bereaved people and their loved ones will remain steadfast throughout this period of uncertainty and disruption.

 In our efforts to protect families and everyone involved in arranging funerals, we are considering a range of infection control options in line with the latest advice given by Public Health England.
 We are also working with partners, such as local crematoria and burial grounds, to ensure we comply with their coronavirus procedures.

 As such, if we find ourselves in a position of increased risk to health, and at risk of furthering the spread of coronavirus, it is possible that we may need to take the following actions:

 - Funeral arrangements being made entirely over the phone, with a visit to a controlled area of our office for form signing with limited face-to-face contact.
 We would not be able to conduct arrangements at clients’ homes or other venues.